lotcher/AddInit.jl/README.md

 ## Warning

-1. Do not use this macro when a single attribute type is String or Dict, which will cause ambiguity.
+1. **Do not use this macro when a single attribute type is String or Dict, which will cause ambiguity.**
-2. Type annotation needs to have a constructor with the same name.
-Abstract types are not available
+2. **It's best not to use abstract types for type annotation unless you need to assign the original value directly.**